Alejandro04/notesManager/README.md

 Demo: [https://guarded-retreat-81028.herokuapp.com/]

-## Important: Sorry, I do not know what is the problem of registration and obtaining the token in heroku, so to accede enter here
+## Important: Sorry, I do not know what is the problem of registration and obtaining the token in heroku, so to enter here
 https://guarded-retreat-81028.herokuapp.com/categoriesview

 ## Description